 Above all, the ECPPEC projects argues that more people than one might think were involved in eighteenth-century parliamentary elections.
-If few were entitled to vote, and all of them adult males, many others were consumers of electoral culture, but also active makers of these extraordinary moments of ceremony, carnival and communal identity-making.
+If few were entitled to vote – and all of them adult males! – then many others were consumers of electoral culture, as well as active makers of these extraordinary moments of ceremony, carnival and communal identity-making.
 Features on processions, petitioning, dances, fashion, theatricals and other topics explore individual aspects of this communal engagement.

 Overall our project shows that popular participation and the practice of voting were inseparably bound together.
 Good places to see this play out are our data stories exploring notable individual elections, such as Westminster 1784, featuring women very prominently; Bedford 1830, with its riot; or Wootton Bassett 1808, captured in a wonderful engraving showing how almost all members of the constituency could participate, even in a borough renowned for its rottenness.

 Just to get you started, here are a few jumping off points to launch you in the ECPPEC site:

 - Dive into our data on how many elections took place, and how many were actually contested, with our interactive Feature on Contested Elections.